 evaporatively cool the atomic sample.
 The RF and microwaves can also be used

 to manipulate the internal and external states of the ultracold atoms.

 This RF source must be capable of performing stable, repeatable,

 and rapid RF frequency sweeps for periods of a few milliseconds.
 Such an RF

 source can be constructed from a Direct Digital Synthesis (DDS) RF source in

-combination with a microprocessor controlled ethernet connection to load
+combination with a microprocessor controlled ethernet connection and

-specfic sweep information from a computer and a TTL trigger to control the
+an FPGA to load specfic sweep information from a computer and a TTL trigger to

-exact timing of the RF sweep.
-We need to design, construct, and
+control the exact timing of the RF sweep.
+We need to construct a high

 High resolution imaging of ultra-cold atoms [Experiment]